 Why Cholesterol Matters

 Cholesterol is essential for hormone production, cell membrane structure, and vitamin D synthesis.
-However, when LDL cholesterol (the "bad" cholesterol) climbs too high relative to HDL cholesterol (the "good" cholesterol), the risk of atherosclerosis and heart disease increases.
+However, when cholesterol balance shifts—such as higher LDL compared to HDL—it can affect long-term cardiovascular wellness.
+That’s why supporting healthy cholesterol levels is important..
 According to the CDC, nearly 94 million U.S. adults age 20 or older have elevated cholesterol levels [2], making this a major public health concern.

 How Does Citrus Bergamot Support Cholesterol Levels?